Come What May: 4 Ways to Wise Up on Wildfire Awareness

 2. Practice Sending Your “Smoke Signals”

-Nearly every CEO surveyed as part of the 2023 OnSolve Global Risk Impact Report said their business has been affected by a physical threat in the last three years.
-Given this likelihood and the fact that wildfires spread so quickly, it’s vital to have a tested system for sending alerts.
+Given the fact that wildfires spread so quickly, it’s vital to have a tested system for sending alerts.
 When flames light, you need to reach everyone immediately.

 By familiarizing your staff and residents with the technology ahead of time, you can better prepare them to use it under stress.
 A system that keeps everyone connected and informed will also help them remain calm and take the appropriate steps to protect themselves.